Meet The Council

 Pam Wilsher – Secretary

-Former Head of Visitor Economy Development at Liverpool City Region Local Enterprise Partnership, I am now semi-retired and a part time Tourism and Heritage Consultant.
-I have spent most of my career working in tourism in Liverpool and know the Liverpool City Region’s Visitor Economy inside out.
+Former Head of Visitor Economy Development at Liverpool City Region Local Enterprise Partnership, I spent most of my career working in tourism in Liverpool.
 I’ve been closely associated with all the key tourism initiatives in the city over the last 30 years from the International Garden Festival in the 80’s to European Capital of Culture in 2008.

-After graduating in Modern Languages, I joined the English Tourist Board in London with several marketing, research and development roles including periods working for Regional Tourist Boards in the East Midlands and the West Country and for the British Tourist Authority in Los Angeles.
+Initially joining the English Tourist Board in London, I had several marketing, research and development roles including periods working for Regional Tourist Boards in the East Midlands and the West Country and for the British Tourist Authority in Los Angeles.
 I came to Liverpool in the late 70’s for three months to help shape the visitor experience at the Merseyside Maritime Museum, fell in love with the city and never left!

-I helped set up the new tourism unit at Merseyside County Council, continuing in both marketing and development roles over the next 10 years.
-From 1992 to 1998, I established and ran the Merseyside Tourism & Conference Bureau which merged in 1998 with inward investment agency, The Mersey Partnership, which became the Liverpool LEP in 2012.
+I helped set up the first tourism unit at Merseyside County Council.
+From 1992 to 1998, I ran the Merseyside Tourism & Conference Bureau which merged in 1998 with The Mersey Partnership, becoming the Liverpool LEP in 2012.

 Sebastian Dembski – Team Leader, Planning, Campaigns and Policy Sub Group